IDG Contributor Network: The hottest skills for tech contractors | Artificial intelligence

 Today, contract workers make up almost 36 percent of the U.S. workforce, according to a recent study of the independent workforce.
 Hiring contract workers is becoming so common these independent workers will likely outnumber non-freelancers in the U.S. by 2027, if current projections remain accurate.

 Given the continuing rise in the number of available contract workers, it’s no surprise the tech industry is looking to utilize this talent group as a solution to the ongoing tech talent shortage in the U.S. Hiring contractors results in a faster hiring process, less red tape, and an immediate solution to an urgent hiring need.
-As more companies are reevaluating their hiring processes to include contract workers, here’s a look at the most in-demand skills for tech contractors today.
+As more companies are reevaluating their hiring processes to include contract workers, here’s a look at the most in-demand for tech contractors today.

 Artificial intelligence (AI)